Suicide Prevention Information

 - Recognizes that suicide is a leading cause of death among young people,

-- Has an ethical responsibility to take a proactive approach in preventing deaths by suicide, and
+- Has an ethical responsibility to take a proactive approach to preventing deaths by suicide, and

 In 2017-18, AUSD staff received professional development on suicide prevention and vulnerable students from Seneca Family of Agencies.
 Principals also received training in Youth Mental Health First Aid.